antonioaversa/taxes/README.md

 ### Setup FX Rates

-There are two ways to setup the FX Rates: multi-currency FX Rates, and single currency FX Rates.

-The recommended way to setup the FX Rates is to use the

-#### Multi-currency FX Rates

 The FX Rates are provided by the ECB only for working days.
 It's OK: the software will use the FX Rate as defined in other reports, or the closest FX Rate available, when the ECB didn't provide an FX Rate for the date of a ticker event.